Top 12 Most Dangerous Fish in the World 2023 [Must Read]

 The scientific name for the Yellow Boxfish is Ostracion cubicus, and it belongs to the family Ostraciidae.
 They are also called cube trunkfish or polka-dot boxfish.
 It inhabits the reefs of the Pacific, Indian and southeastern Atlantic Oceans.

 They dwell at depths of up to 40 meters.
 These fishes grow up to 17 inches and usually weigh just 2 pounds.
 These fishes have box-shaped bodies with bright yellow skin and black spots, covering the entire body.
 Their tail fin is an important feature that keeps them afloat.
 It feeds on a range of tiny organisms, including mollusks, worms, and algae.
+Yellow Boxfish is also known as poisonous fish.
 The Yellow Boxfish can release a poisonous substance, called ostracitoxin, that can kill other fishes in its surroundings.
 The Yellow Boxfish does not attack humans as it is not an aggressive fish.
 However, it is best to avoid them.

 Also Read: Hammerhead shark